bobdavies2000/OpenCVB/README.md

     -   Mouse movement can provide additional flexibility while drawing.
     -   Magnifying glass works with static images while OpenCVB is paused.
     -   All 4 images show the rectangle being drawn.
-    -   Contrast: the “Microscope” button provides even more detail.
+    -   See the image below to help find the new button and see sample output
-        -   The “Microscope” button produces that hex values.
+-   Contrast: the “Microscope” button (next button to the left) provides more detail.
-    -   See the image below to help find the new button and see sample output.
+    -   The “Microscope” button produces hex values.
 -   OpenCV’s machine learning algorithms are all available in a single algorithm.
     -   See the second sample image below; image segmented by features.
     -   ML_Basics mimics the functionality of OpenCV’s Points Classifier example.